 A computerized traffic assignment network is built to represent the existing road system.
-The TwinCATS Model network is based on the Michigan Geographic Framework and includes most roads within the study area classified as a minor collector or higher by the National Functional Classification System.
+The TwinCATS Model network is based on the Michigan Geographic Framework and includes most roads within the study area classified as a minor collector or higher by the national functional classification system.
 Other roads are added to provide continuity and/or allow interchange between these facilities.

-Transportation system information or network attributes required for each link include facility type, area type, lane width, number of through lanes, parking available, National Functional Classification and traffic counts (where available).
-The network attributes were provided by MDOT staff and reviewed by the Technical Advisory and Policy Committees.
-Link capacities and free flow speeds are determined based on network attributes such as National Functional Classification, facility type, and area type.
-These features of the road network are used in the traffic assignment process and in determining deficient traffic conditions (a Volume-to-Capacity Ratio of 0.75 or greater or LOS D).
+Transportation system information or network attributes required for each link include facility type, area type, lane width, number of through lanes, parking available, national functional classification and traffic counts (where available).
+The network attributes were provided by MDOT staff and reviewed by the MPO and Technical Advisory and Policy Committees.
+Link capacities and free flow speeds are determined based on network attributes such as national functional classification, facility type, and area type.
+These features of the road network are used in the traffic assignment process and in determining deficient traffic conditions (typically described as Volume-to-Capacity ratio of 0.8 or greater or LOS D).